jaceksan/pex-test/README.md

 - DDL - remove label, it is not supported for DDLs in Vertica

 The tool reports progress during execution.
-Finally it reports stats for each executed report to STDOUT.
+Finally it reports stats for each executed query to STDOUT.
 Results of SELECTs are stored in csv files.

 ## Model